Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Synthetic Data Illustration

 \subsection{Generalized Bayes Approximation to the NPP}

 We next study the generalized Bayes approximation to the posterior (gNPP).
 To design our approximation, we must first choose a functional of interest.
 Following \citet{Lyddon2018}, we focus on the median, $\psi(\p) = \argmin_\alpha \mathbb{E}_{\p}[|X - \alpha|]$.
+Note this is a nonlinear functional of $\p$.
 The parametric model assumes the mean and median of the distribution are both $\theta$, but in the misspecified case, when the true data distribution $\p_0$ is skew normal, the median is about $-0.2$.
 For the nonparametric component, we use a Bayesian bootstrap, a Dirichlet process with concentration 0~\citep{Rubin1981}.
-For the generalized Bayes factor, we consider the 2-Wasserstein divergence, the MMD with an inverse multiquadric (IMQ) kernel, and the KSD with the same kernel.
-We compare to the parametric model and to a nonparametric model, the Bayesian bootstrap on its own.
+This offers consistent estimation of the target functional, and it is straightforward to draw samples from the posterior.
+For the generalized Bayes factor, we consider the 2-Wasserstein divergence, the MMD with an inverse multiquadric (IMQ) kernel, and the KSD with the same kernel; the IMQ, $k(x, x') = (c^2 + \|x - x'\|^2)^{-1/2}$, is a characteristic kernel that is well-suited for KSD-based inference \citep{Gorham2017-sd}.
+We compare the gNPP to two baselines: (a) the parametric model alone, and (b) the Bayesian bootstrap, a nonparametric model that places no prior weight on the parametric family.

 We quantify the performance of models' point estimates in terms of the absolute difference between the posterior mean of the median and the true median, $|\mathbb{E}[\psi(\p) \mid x_{1:n}] - \psi(\p_0)|$.
-The gNPP approximation is efficient: in the well-specified case, it matches the fast convergence of the parametric model. \Cref{fig:mmd_spec_error} shows the MMD version; the others are similar, see \Cref{fig:point_est_synth}.
-The gNPP approximation is also robust: in the misspecified case, it converges to the true median, even though the parametric model does not, see \Cref{fig:mmd_spec_error} and \Cref{fig:point_est_synth}.
-In the misspecified case, it also slightly outperforms the nonparametric model at small amounts of data, when using the MMD and KSD.

-The gNPP achieves adaptation thanks to the generalized Bayes factor (\Cref{fig:bf}), which matches the asymptotic behavior of the Bayes factor.
-At small $n$ we see a Bartlett-Lindley effect in the MMD and KSD gNPPs, as they prefer the misspecified parametric model at $n=5$ despite the prior $\eta =0.1$.
-This explains their performance improvement over the nonparametric model.
-Note the effect is not theoretically guaranteed to always occur.
-In this case it is absent from the Wasserstein gNPP.
+The behavior of the gNPP follows that of the NPP.
+In the well-specified case, the gNPP matches the fast convergence of the parametric model (\Cref{fig:mmd_spec_error,fig:point_est_synth}).
+In the misspecified case, it converges to the true median (\Cref{fig:mmd_miss_error,fig:point_est_synth}).
+At small $n$ we see a Bartlett-Lindley effect in the MMD and KSD generalized Bayes factors, as they prefer the misspecified but simple parametric model at $n=5$, despite the prior $\eta=0.1$ (\Cref{fig:bf_mmd,fig:bf_ksd}).
+This explains their performance improvement over the nonparametric model at low $n$.
+Note the effect is not theoretically guaranteed to always occur, and in this case is absent from the Wasserstein gNPP (\Cref{fig:bf_wass}).